 Parent Overinvolvement and Athletic Burn-out

-Courtney Weston, Copy Editor
+Courtney Weston, Editor in Chief

 For many athletes, you start playing at a young age.
 For most, it’s the sport you stick with for the rest of your youth.
 Unfortunately, in Brunswick County, softball is one of the sports where parents can quickly get over-involved, and it becomes the parents living through the player.